TechsCode/UltraPermissionsWiki/2-Installation/2-multi.md

 <br />

 Firstly install the *UltraPermissions.jar* on every Server including your BungeeCord.
-In the next step, you have to enable MySQL for every Server via the intuitive interface.
+In the next step, you have to enable MySQL for every Server with the ingame GUI.
-**Note:** If you already have permissions connect the server with permission first!
+**Note:** When you have already configuered permissions and groups on a server connect that server first and import its data.
+Than connect all other server.

 <br />